 Gründonnerstag-

-In English we call the Thursday prior to Easter Sunday as Maundy Thursday or Holy Thursday.
+In English, we call the Thursday before Easter Sunday as Maundy Thursday or Holy Thursday… in Germany, it’s Grünerdonnerstag.
 The Thursday before Easter is associated with the Last Supper and the end of Lent.
-The night of Jesus’s betrayal and arrested, marks the beginning of the Easter Triduum… passion, death and resurrection of Christ.
+The night of Jesus’s betrayal and arrested marks the beginning of the Easter Triduum… passion, death, and resurrection of Christ.
 The Passion Play stories that recreate the last days of Jesus begin here.
-In German, the word Grün means green, so why call Holy Thursday Gründonerstag?
-It goes back to the origins of word.
+In German, the word Grün means green, so why call Holy Thursday Gründer Donnerstag?
+It goes back to the origins of the word.
 “Gründonnerstag” is rooted in the Old High German word “greinen” which means to grieve.

-Frankfurter Grüner Soße, found in this recipe from Just Like Oma.
-Or make SpinatKnöpfli (Spinach Spätzle) from Spoonfuls of Germany/ Or maybe make my Grünkohlsuppe (Kale Stew) (But without the Sausage, since we are still in meatless Lent….)
+Try Frankfurter Grüner Soße, found in this recipe from Just Like Oma.
+Or make SpinatKnöpfli (Spinach Spätzle) from Spoonfuls of Germany.
+Or maybe make my Grünkohlsuppe (Kale Stew) (But without the Sausage, since we are still in meatless Lent….)
+You can always fall back on the old German standard meal of Spinat und Eier (Spinach and Eggs).

 Karfreitag